Fast Kernel-Space Diffusion for Remote Sensing Pansharpening: Experiments

 \subsection{Experimental Results}

 Our proposed KSDiff demonstrates superior performance through extensive evaluations on three benchmark datasets: WV3, GF2, and QB. \cref{wv3} to \cref{qb} compare KSDiff with state-of-the-art methods, including traditional, conventional DL-based, and diffusion-based approaches, confirming its robustness and ability to produce high-quality pan-sharpened images with fast inference.
-Visual comparisons in \cref{fig:compare} show KSDiff's results closely align with the ground truth. \textit{For additional results, please refer to supplementary materials \cref{sec: add res}.}
+Visual comparisons in \cref{fig:compare} show KSDiff's results closely align with the ground truth.